robertrypula/AudioNetwork/README.md

 more data into one burst.
 It's the same technique as used in many existing standards like LTE, Wi-Fi, DAB, DVB.
 - [Constellation Diagram](https://en.wikipedia.org/wiki/Constellation_diagram), that helps to easily verify phase and amplitude of carrier frequency in the realtime.
-- [Spectrum Analyzer](https://en.wikipedia.org/wiki/Spectrum_analyzer) of incoming signal bases on AnalyserNode for Web Audio API.
+- [Spectrum Analyzer](https://en.wikipedia.org/wiki/Spectrum_analyzer) of incoming signal is based on AnalyserNode for Web Audio API.
 - Adapter classes
 ([ReceiveAdapter](https://github.com/robertrypula/AudioNetwork/blob/master/src/physical-layer/receive-adapter.factory.js)